 8. Wrentit - To edit and publish the Wrentit, and any other publications that the Board authorizes.

 9. Publicity - To maintain a list of media sources for publicizing the activities and/or concerns of the Society; to write and/or solicit material for publicity; to distribute prepared materials to the media.

 Section 1.
 The Board may create Ad Hoc committees at any time to accomplish short-range projects.

 Section 2.
 The Board shall appoint Ad Hoc committee chairs, who need not be Board members.
 The committee chairs shall appoint their committee members.

 Section 3.
 Ad Hoc committees shall periodically report their progress to the Board.
 Upon completion of their task, the committees shall provide a final report and dissolve.

 Section 1.
 General meetings shall be held for Society members and the public at least six times a year.
 The time, location, and subject of the program shall be announced in an issue of the Wrentit preceding the meeting.

 Section 2.
 The Board of Directors shall meet at least six times a year.
 A statement of the Board’s meeting time and place shall appear in the Wrentit; the specific time and place of each upcoming Board meeting shall appear in the minutes of the previous meeting.

 Section 1.
 Each year, by the 1st of March, the Board shall appoint three of its own members to a nominating committee to solicit candidates to serve as officers during the following fiscal year.
-The fiscal year shall begin on July first and end on June 30th.
 The members of the nominating committee shall be announced in the Wrentit to encourage the recommendation of candidates for the committee’s consideration.